Social Work BSW

 About the Major

+Social workers provide direct and indirect services to individuals, families, groups, organizations, and communities in need.
+They typically help individuals cope with personal and familial challenges (e.g., mental illness, substance abuse, divorce, unemployment) and may work with community organizations and policymakers to develop or improve health and human social service programs.
+Social workers are employed as counselors, crisis intervention specialists, case managers, program developers, and program evaluators in community-based behavioral health clinics, hospitals, family and child service agencies, schools, corrections facilities, and other settings.
 If you want to enter this rewarding field, the Bachelor of Social Work (BSW) program is a great option.
-As a BSW student, you take courses in social diversity and cultural understanding, applied statistics, advanced writing, research and evaluation, human behavior and social environment, social work practice with individuals, families, groups, organizations, and communities, and social welfare policy practice.
+As a BSW student, you take courses in social diversity and cultural understanding, applied statistics, research and evaluation, human behavior and social environment, social work practice with individuals, families, groups, organizations, and communities, and social welfare policy practice.
 You also complete a 400-hour field practicum with a community-based agency.
-In addition to learning abroad and undergraduate research opportunities, you can complete an optional certificate in Substance Use Disorder Treatment Training or Social Justice Advocacy.
 You can also get involved with the BSW Student Association or volunteer with Neighbors Helping Neighbors.
 With a BSW degree, you are prepared to apply for a license to practice social work in Utah or elsewhere.

 Learning Outcomes